Champions Trophy: Gill ton powers India to win over Bangladesh

 Shami struck in the first over to get left-handed Soumya Sarkar caught behind for a five-ball duck.

-Mehidy Hasan Miraz could not last long as Shami struck for the second time as Gill took a sharp catch at slip.

-Shami’s return from injury in India’s white-ball triumph over England at home boosted the team in the absence of Jasprit Bumrah, who was ruled out of this eight-nation tournament with a back injury.

-Bangladesh lost half their side in the ninth over when left-arm spinner Axar Patel struck twice in two balls to send Tanzid Hasan, for 25, and Mushfiqur Rahim, for zero, trudging back to the pavilion.
+Left-arm spinner Axar struck twice in two balls to send Tanzid Hasan (25) and Mushfiqur Rahim, for a duck, trudging back to the pavilion.

-It could have been six down and Axar with a hat-trick had skipper Rohit Sharma not dropped a catch at first slip to hand Jaker Ali a reprieve on nought.
-Rohit slapped his hand on the grass and stood up with a wry smile to apologise to Axar for the slip.
+It could have been six down had Rohit not dropped a catch at first slip, denying Axar a hat-trick and handing Jaker a reprieve on nought.

-Jaker, who survived another reprieve on 24 when wicketkeeper KL Rahul missed a stumping, and Towhid, who was dropped on 23 by Hardik Pandya at mid-off, combined to thwart the Indian charge.
-Jaker reached his second ODI fifty and Towhid raised his half-ton with a boundary.
+Jaker, who survived another chance on 24 when wicketkeeper Rahul missed a stumping, and Towhid, dropped on 23 by Hardik Pandya at mid-off, combined to thwart the Indian charge.

-Jaker finally fell to Shami but Towhid kept up the fight until his 118-ball knock ended with six fours and two sixes.
+Jaker fell to Shami but Towhid kept up the fight until his 118-ball knock ended with six fours and two sixes.
+India next play arch-rivals Pakistan in a Sunday blockbuster.

-Bangladesh skipper Shanto won the toss and chose to bat against India, who are playing their matches in the 50-over tournament in the United Arab Emirates after refusing to tour hosts Pakistan over political tensions.

-Bangladesh are underdogs in Group A, which also includes Pakistan and New Zealand.
-India remain title favourites.

 New Zealand beat Pakistan by 60 runs in Karachi on Wednesday to open the tournament.